 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.

-To participate in the New Jersey Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the New Jersey Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission deadlines have been extended and are now due online by: February 14th, 2022
+Registration and paper submission are due online by: February 1, 2023.